Emotional goodbye from BBC's Sian

 She paid tribute to co-host Bill Turnbull, the team behind the scenes and viewers after watching clips from her lengthy stint on the early morning programme.

-An emotional Williams said "Hang on to it, Sian, only a couple more minutes to go", before she told Turnbull: "We've been friends for 20 years and you've still been my closest friend."
+An emotional Sian said "Hang on to it, Sian, only a couple more minutes to go," before she told Bill: "We've been friends for 20 years and you've still been my closest friend."

-The move from BBC Breakfast will see Williams co-present Radio 4's Saturday Live magazine show from May 5 with pop star-turned-priest the Rev Richard Coles, who was a member of Bronski Beat and the Communards before studying for the priesthood.
-She will also continue to read the news on BBC1 and cover the Olympics for BBC Breakfast.
+The move from BBC Breakfast will see Sian co-present Radio 4's Saturday Live magazine show from May 5 with pop star-turned-priest the Rev Richard Coles, who was a member of Bronski Beat and the Communards before studying for the priesthood.